Premium ProductReports

 The verdict

-These two budget-to-mid pads compete for the same buyer, and they solve the problem differently.
-The DeerRun Z10 (~$299) has the headline feature — automatic 0–9% incline that nothing else at the price offers — plus a higher 300 lb capacity.
-But for actual desk work it stumbles: the 35-inch deck is the shortest in the category (cramped over 5'8"), and it beeps loudly on startup and every speed change with no way to mute it, which is disqualifying for open-plan offices and calls.
-The WalkingPad Z1 (~$329) counters with a longer ~47-inch deck, a built-in display, FootSense auto-speed, quiet operation, and no beeping.
-For most people using a pad while they work — especially in a shared space — the Z1 is the better machine.
-Choose the DeerRun Z10 only if automatic incline is your specific priority and you will use it in a private room where the beep and short deck do not matter.
+Two budget-to-mid pads, one buyer, two different theories of the job.
+The DeerRun Z10 (about $299, often $239) holds the headline feature: automatic 0 to 9 percent incline across 12 levels, unmatched at the price, plus a higher 300 lb capacity.
+For actual desk work it stumbles twice: the 35 inch deck is the shortest in the category and cramps anyone over about 5 foot 8, and it beeps loudly at startup and on every speed change with no mute, which disqualifies it for open-plan offices and calls.
+The WalkingPad Z1 ($329) answers with a longer 47 inch deck, a built-in display, FootSense auto-speed, and quiet, beep-free operation.
+For walking while you work, especially in a shared space, the Z1 is the better machine and the clear pick.
+Choose the DeerRun only if incline is your specific priority and the pad will live in a private room where the beep and the short deck cost you nothing.